ulfnic/exec-in-term.bash/README.md

   exec-in-term -p -x 'echo hello' exec-in-term -p -E 'alacritty -e' --stdin <<< 'echo hello' exec-in-term -x 'read -rp "Enter a message: "; notify-send "REPLY=$REPLY"'

+  # Open a terminal with a dark blue background by using -P to append the command to a copy of $HOME/.bashrc
+  exec-in-term -P -x 'printf "\033]11;#%s\007" "000033"'
 ```

 ## License